REVIEW OF IMPRESSION MATERIALS FOR COMPLETE DENTURES.

 DISADVANTAGES:-

-1. Although plastic not fluid enough to record fine detail.
+1. Although plastic not fluid enough to

 2. Distorts over undercuts.